Mild Cognitive Impairment

 Dementia is an umbrella term for a decline in cognitive abilities that is severe enough to interfere with daily life and independence.
 A few common types of dementia include Alzheimer's, Vascular Dementia, Lewy Body, Frontotemporal Dementia, Mixed Dementia, Parkinson's Disease Dementia, Huntington's Disease Dementia, and Primary Progressive Aphasia.

-maintaining autonomy, increasing participation in daily activities, and improving communication.
+For the individual with dementia, therapy focuses on maintaining autonomy, increasing participation in daily activities, and improving communication.

 Dementia + MCI Resources